PotOfCoffee2Go/byatc/readme.md

 -----

-Three servers - one administers and manages guest and item information.
-An auction server to handle accepting and distribution of item pricing, bids, and winnings.
-A payment server for guests to pay for won items.

-There is a browser side API which handles the lower level stuff allowing frontends to easily implement functions to process requests and responses by the servers.

-The servers are full blown Nodejs express Web Site/REST/Websocket servers using the expressjs framework.
-Each server has a RESTFul interface, but IMHO the socket.io Websocket interface is the way to go.
-The resource name (url path) and resulting data payload response is the same for either REST or Websocket requests.

-For the Websocket interface, a JSON object is returned that mimics the content that is normally in the Header of a REST request (status code, content-type, etc).
-The advantage of a Websocket is that web frontends can 'Watch' resource names.
-When a resource data changes the server will send (emit) the update via the Websocket.
-This is especially important for Web Frontends connected to the Ninja Auction Server; since they can Watch auction items and will notified of bid price changes.
-(Thus eliminating the 'polling' that would be required when using the REST interface.)

-**Enough of the techie stuff**.
-Now for some SteamPunk fun!
-Auctions take place in the Victorian era - the age of steam powered machines made of gears, wheels, sprockets, and such.
-The architecture of auction operation and code itself is organized As commanded by Her Majesty :
+**No techie stuff!**.
+Now, for some SteamPunk fun!
+Auctions take place in the Victorian era - the age when auctions were done under the power of steam and minions.
+It is made of gears, wheels, wires, sprockets, and such.
+The auction operation
+(and code itself) is organized As commanded by Her Majesty, the Queen :

 -----

+### 'Monarchy'

-### 'Monarchy' - Her Majesty
+#### Her Majesty
 `/monarchy/queen.js`

  <img src="https://s3.amazonaws.com/potofcoffee2go/byatc/images/queen.svg" height="110" width="110" align="left">
- <br />The Queen -  has three trusted advisors; cyborg, ninja, and pirate.
-They live to do just as the queen commands.
+ <br />The Queen - has Princesses and trusted Advisors to run the yearly <b>Kingdom Gala Event</b>, which, along with
- when it comes to the Kingdom's Gala Auction Event she commands her advisors when to gear up, start, suspend, and stop the machines of the the auction.
-She also has the keys to the Kingdom - Trello, Google, S3, etc.
+ guests dancing, rubbing elbows, networking, and partying; a live auction of rare and exquisite items are put up for bid.
+ Princesses and advisors live to do as the Queen commands and make available to guests items for auction by cell phone.

- There are other activites she commands - such as sending out the RSVPs to guests, procuring of auction items, guest seating arrangements, etc.<br /><br />
+The Queen also has the keys to the Kingdom - credentials needed by Princesses Trello, Sheets, Twitter, Facebook, etc. to do as the Queen commands.
+The Queen is also intimately involved with sending out the RSVPs to guests, procuring of auction items, guest seating arrangements, etc.<br /><br />

 -------